Budgeting

 (Source: Bankrate)

-These disparities are due to a variety of structural inequalities that make it difficult for Black and Hispanic households to access affordable banking services—such as low credit scores or lack of access to mainstream banks—which can lead them to rely on expensive alternative banking options that come with high fees.
+These disparities result from various structural inequalities that hinder Black and Hispanic households’ access to affordable banking services—such as low credit scores or limited access to mainstream banks—forcing reliance on expensive alternative banking options with high fees.

 Households with annual incomes of less than $25,000 report the most financial stress, while those with an income of $100,000 or more had the lowest.